Izin/halo-pc-2k19/README.md

 ## Requirements

- - Windows: automated scripts are coded in batch
+### General

+- Halo: Combat Evolved, ENGLISH, version 1.10
+- 1080p or better
+- A working computer: potato PCs will die because of [Chimera interpolation](https://github.com/Dwood15/Chimera/blob/master/README.md#interpolation) setting

+### Windows

- - Windows 10 is recommended
+ - Windows 10
  - Account with administrator access
  - [7-Zip](https://www.7-zip.org/)

- - Halo: Combat Evolved [ENGLISH] version 1.10
- - At least a 1080p resolution
- - A real PC, not a potato one: mainly because of [Chimera requirements](https://github.com/Dwood15/Chimera/blob/master/README.md#requirements) and [Chimera interpolation](https://github.com/Dwood15/Chimera/blob/master/README.md#interpolation)
+### Linux

+ - [p7zip](http://p7zip.sourceforge.net/).
+Some Linux distributions may already include the ability to open .7z archives without any additional software installation.

 ## Warning about Third-party software

 In the Halo 1 for PC community, there are 2 different games with a similar name:
  - Halo: Combat Evolved, as known as Halo PC, which is the retail version of Halo 1.
- - Halo Custom Edition, as kwnon as Halo CE, which is an unsupported version of Halo PC, but unlock modding capabilities
+ - Halo Custom Edition, as kwnon as Halo CE, which is an unsupported version of Halo PC with unlocked modding capabilities

 In the small world of modding, a great majority of modders prefer to work on Halo CE, so 2K20 is an exception and hijacks the use of certain third-party software like [Chimera](https://github.com/Dwood15/Chimera) to achieve objectives.